TylrA/cs6170-final/README.md

 as a useful comparison between persistent homology of the boundary images and critical diagrams.
 All the parts and subparts referenced in the program exactly correspond to the parts and subparts of Project 2.

+## Source code

+The java source code for the boundary extraction is found in "simulation/point_extraction/f".